 Unfortunately, the Dartmouth Heritage Museum Collection is not currently available online in any format.
 To access or search the Collection, researchers must have staff assistance.
-Please complete the Research Request Form and submit it either by email, mail or in-person.
+Please complete the Research Request Form and submit it either by email to firstname.lastname@example.org, or in-person.
 We encourage researchers to be as detailed as possible in their requests.
 A staff member will be in touch with you to discuss your request.

 Note: Due to the demand by researchers, the Museum takes research requests on a “first-come, first-serve” basis.
 If demand is heavy, there might be a wait time of up to three weeks before you are contacted.